Redhwan-A/SurveyPHE/README.md

 # SUPPLEMENTARY MATERIAL

 **Note:** We put them here because the pages are limited (only 35 for this journal).
-These tables and figures summarised and compared 120 papers.
+Table 3  and figures summarised and compared 120 papers.

 ![Alt text](figures/1.jpg)
 ![Alt text](figures/2.jpg)